coraallensavietta/GitHubPrez/SetupGitandGitHubActivity.md

     - `git add filename` to stage your updates

-    - `git commmit -m"message here"` to take a snapshot to add to the Git history
+    - `git commit -m"message here"` to take a snapshot to add to the Git history

     - `git push` to push your updates to the remote GitHub repository